atomone-hub/future-security-agency/WIP/001-reproducible-ai.md

 ## Input must be perfectly preserved for deterministic reproducible AI output

-Traditional software systems involved the compilation or interpretation of code which handled the manipulation of data.
+Traditional software systems involved the compilation or interpretation of code which handles the manipulation of data.
 The code is made accountable by the virtue of software version control repository systems.
 If the behavior of a website or web-service is inconsistent with expectations or what was intended, the developers are tasked with fixing the bug.
 Often the bug (a logical fault